Chris Murphy

 Before being elected to Congress, Murphy was a member of both chambers of the Connecticut General Assembly, serving two terms each in the Connecticut House of Representatives (1999–2003) and the Connecticut Senate (2003–2007).

-He ran for the U.S. Senate in 2012 after longtime incumbent Joe Lieberman announced his retirement.
+Murphy ran for the U.S. Senate in 2012 after longtime incumbent Joe Lieberman announced his retirement.
 Murphy defeated former Connecticut secretary of state Susan Bysiewicz in the Democratic primary and Republican nominee Linda McMahon in the general election.
 Aged 39 at the time, Murphy was the youngest senator of the 113th Congress.
 He was reelected in 2018 and 2024.

 Early life, education, and early career

 Murphy was born on August 3, 1973, in White Plains, New York, to Catherine A. (née Lewczyk) and Scott L. Murphy.
 He is of Irish and Polish descent.
 Murphy's father is a corporate lawyer who served as the managing partner of Shipman & Goodwin, a Hartford law firm, and his mother is a retired ESL teacher at Hanmer Elementary School in Wethersfield, Connecticut.
 Murphy has two younger siblings.

 Murphy is a graduate of Wethersfield High School.
 He received his Bachelor of Arts degree from his father's alma mater, Williams College, and his Juris Doctor degree from the University of Connecticut School of Law.
 Murphy spent his junior year studying abroad at Exeter College, Oxford through the Williams-Exeter Programme at Oxford.
 On May 19, 2013, Murphy received an honorary Doctor of Humane Letters degree from the University of New Haven.
 He was a student body president and founded his high school's Young Democrats.

 In 1996, Murphy managed Charlotte Koskoff's unsuccessful campaign for the House of Representatives against Nancy Johnson; a decade later, Murphy himself unseated Johnson.
 From 1997 to 1998, Murphy worked for Connecticut State Senate Majority Leader George Jepsen.
 Murphy was first elected to office in 1997, when he won a seat on Southington's planning and zoning commission.